sgiurgiu/reddit_desktop/README.md

 The scripts that build it on windows and linux can be found in the `scripts` folder, as well in the `docker` folder.
 Those scripts are the authority when it comes to the process of building a package for a particular OS.

+---

+This application uses the [Dear ImGui](https://github.com/ocornut/imgui) library for its UI.
+Big thanks to [ocornut](https://github.com/ocornut) and all the other contributors for their amazing work.